 - The behaviour of students is good.
 They show great pride in themselves, their work and their academy.
 They know that they are valued as individuals and that their teachers want the best for them.
 In turn, they value one another and show mutual respect and understanding. - Students behave with great courtesy and good manners around the school.
 They are very responsive to the emphasis the academy places on the values of equality, good manners and smart self-presentation.
 They treat the site and all who use it with care.
 They are very welcoming and polite to visitors. - In lessons, students are eager to share their work and talk about their learning.
-They comply with high expectations of effort and presentation in their work; on occasions when this expectation is lacking, however, some books are untidy, with work incomplete or showing insufficient effort.
-Very occasionally, when regular teachers are not in attendance, students' attitudes to their work deteriorate and students achieve less than they should. - Lessons proceed smoothly and efficiently; the academy places a great emphasis on punctuality and this is very well observed.
+They comply with high expectations of effort and presentation in their work; students' work is often meticulously presented.
+Very occasionally, when regular teachers are not in attendance, students' attitudes to their work are not as positive. - Lessons proceed smoothly and efficiently; the academy places a great emphasis on punctuality and this is very well observed.
 There is little or no evidence of poor behaviour impeding learning.
-If this does occur, it is soon nipped in the bud by well-managed and effective sanctions. - Some students show highly positive attitudes to learning and many are eager to find things out for themselves, and to show resilience with problem solving.
-This is a growing but not yet entirely consistent feature of learning.
+If this does occur, it is soon nipped in the bud by well-managed and effective sanctions. - Some students show highly positive attitudes to learning.
+Many are eager to find things out for themselves and to show resilience with problem solving until they find an answer.